OuhscBbmc/redcap-manual-v1/designbas/variable.md

 Now someone entering data who typed an age outside that range will get an error message, saying that the number is beyond the limits you set.

+### Notes Box {#sec-designbas-variable-fieldtypes-notesbox}

+### Calculate Field {#sec-designbas-variable-fieldtypes-calculatedfield}

+{This will be just a sentence or two, then refere to the dedicated chater in the "Advanced Project Design" part}

+### Multiple Choice - Drop-down list {#sec-designbas-variable-fieldtypes-multiplechoicedropdown}

+### Multiple Choice - Radio Buttons {#sec-designbas-variable-fieldtypes-multiplechoiceradio}

 ## Date variables {#sec-designbas-variable-datevariables}